Hydro-Man: Powers and abilities

 Hydro-Man is able to bodily transform himself into a watery liquid substance.
 He can access secure areas and small openings with relative ease.
 When his bodily mass is dispersed in this form it simply reforms, albeit slowly depending on how far apart the mass was.
 All of Hydro-Man's cells remain fully under his control when he is in his liquid state.

 Hydro-Man can also merge with and manipulate larger bodies of water when he is in his liquid form.
 He can increase his mass and cause tidal waves and tsunamis.
 He can turn parts of his body to liquid while retaining the rest of his human form, allowing him to slip from a foe's grasp or have projectiles like bullets harmlessly pass through him.
 Through great mental exertion, Hydro-Man can also turn into steam.
 Other examples of manipulating his watery form include firing off small streams such as a fire hose, shaping parts of his body into 'solid-water' constructs, and mixing himself with other compounds for different effects.

-The Wizard enhanced his powers, through the use of sophisticated equipment.
+The Wizard enhanced his powers through the use of sophisticated equipment.
 These artificial enhancements granted him increased and more precise control over bodies of water and moisture near him, which he demonstrated by absorbing nearly all the moisture in the Trapster's body.
 His abilities were further augmented through the use of re-purposed super community technologies processed by Damage Control from the corrupt and deranged former CEO of the company, Walter Declun.
 However, Spider-Man teamed up with Iceman and used Iceman's powers to solidify him into ice.
 Hydro-Man claims that he has not aged since he gained his powers.
 Hydro-Man possesses a certain degree of superhuman strength, and has been shown to be an exceptionally skilled fighter, and adept at using his powers for that purpose.

 In some incarnations, depending on the writer, Hydro-Man can form his forearms into weapons such as Sandman does, except that Bench's weapons are made of water.
 Bench has extensive experience in street-fighting techniques due to his experience as a criminal before his transformation.
-Though cunning, he has been consistently depicted by writers as a low tier henchman with little formal education and is often tricked into using his powers in ways that incapacitate him (as explained above).
-His normal attire consists of a black shirt and blue or green pants, as well as a costume invented by the Wizard.
+Though cunning, he has been consistently depicted by writers as a low tier henchman with little formal education and is often tricked into using his powers in ways that incapacitate him.